Mukesh K. Singhmar

 Email marketing

 Email marketing is practically the backbone of your business.
-If you are unable to implement a highly effective email marketing strategy, your business is likely to take a serious hit.
-As we have already discussed, you can build a great email list through blogs and resources.
+Your business will likely take a severe hit if you cannot implement a highly effective email marketing strategy.
+As discussed, you can build a great email list through blogs and resources.
 These people have shown interest in the industry, so now you have a reason to target them further.

-It would be a good idea to invest in a marketing automation software that will provide you with all the necessary insights needed for developing a strong email marketing strategy.
-Automation is critical for targeting the audience in the right manner these days, so make sure you don’t look past it.
+Investing in marketing automation software that will provide you with all the necessary insights for developing a solid email marketing strategy would be a good idea.
+Automation is critical for correctly targeting the audience, so don’t overlook it.

 A marketing automation software will allow you to personalize the content, integrate CRM insights, and help you automate campaigns to effectively move leads down the funnel.

-An easy way to reach audiences quickly is through social media.
-Take a look at how the use of social media platforms is growing constantly.
-In such a scenario, it is almost imperative to leverage their popularity to build a business.
+Social media is an easy way to reach audiences quickly.
+Because social media platforms are constantly growing, it is imperative to leverage their popularity to build a business.

-Now, the way you use social media platforms will depend on the type of your business and the product that you are selling.
+How you use social media platforms will depend on your business type and the product you are selling.
 A B2C business could benefit immensely from an Instagram account or a Facebook page.
 On the other hand, in the case of a B2B business, you should primarily focus on running ads on social media channels.

-Most importantly, you need to figure out which social media channels will benefit you the most.
+Most importantly, it would be best to determine which social media channels will benefit you the most.
 You should know which platform will be better for promoting what.
-Take for instance Linkedin, it is a good channel to keep people in the industry updated.
+Take LinkedIn, for instance.
+It is a good channel to keep people in the industry updated.
 Similarly, Twitter could be a way to attract new leads.
 The type of audience you are dealing with also plays a significant role here.

 Once you decide on the previous part, ensure that you are familiar with all the tactics needed to increase the reach- the time range when you should be posting or the frequency of your posts.